dell/csi-powerscale/test/scale_longevity/README.md

 ```
 ./scaletest.sh -n test -r 33 -v 30
 ```
-That test will deploy 3 helm charts, with 33 replicas of each pod and 30 volumes per pod (a total of 99 pods and 2970 volumes).
+That test will deploy 3 Helm charts, with 33 replicas of each pod and 30 volumes per pod (a total of 99 pods and 2970 volumes).
 Once the pods are running, the system will scale down and terminate the test.

 ## Longevity
 The longevity.sh script can be used to kick off longevity tests.
-This will run a series of 3 helm deployments over and over, causing a number of pods and replicas to be created and deleted until the test is stopped.
+This will run a series of 3 Helm deployments over and over, causing a number of pods and replicas to be created and deleted until the test is stopped.
 To stop the test, create a file named 'stop' in the directory.
 Upon stopping, the deployments will be scaled down and removed.

 Log files will be created in the directory, titled `longevity-YYYYMMDD-HHMMSS.log`